Dave-team/Knowledge-base/Mindfullness.md

 ## Definition
 “Mindfulness” is a practice of learning to stay in the present moment and observe with full attention your experience and immediate surroundings.
 Accepting our experiences and thoughts without making judgments about them.

-Being mindful is to be aware of our experience, moment-to-moment, in a quite particular way, with curiosity, with kindness and with care and without judgement.
+Being mindful is to be aware of our experience, moment-to-moment, in a quite particular way, with curiosity, with kindness and with care and without judgement and without labelling.

 As you watch your thoughts, you realize how many of them are fear based.
 The moment you recognize a fear, without even trying it goes away.
 After a while, your mind quiets.
 When your mind quiets, you stop taking everything around you for granted.
 You start to notice the details.
 You think, “Wow, I live in such a beautiful place.
 It’s so great that I have clothes, and I can go to Starbucks and get a coffee anytime.
 Look at these people—each one has a perfectly valid and complete life going on in their own heads.”
 It pops us out of the story we’re constantly telling ourselves.
 If you stop talking to yourself for even ten minutes, if you stop obsessing over your own story, you’ll realize we are really far up Maslow’s hierarchy of needs, and life is pretty good.